annkathrinfi/Airbnb-Munich_Linear-Regression-Model/README.md

 # Airbnb Munich: Linear-Regression-Model

 This project is part of the Udacity Nanodegee "Data Science".
-The goal is to apply the newly deceloped skills of "Lesson 2: The Data Science Process" to answer 3-5 questions, related to real-world data.
+The goal is to apply the newly developed skills of "Lesson 2: The Data Science Process" to answer 3-5 questions, related to real-world data.

 ## Context
 The database is the Airbnb listings-data for Munich from 24th December 2021.